The Best Magnetic Shower Curtains (2026)

 What is the difference between a magnetic hem and a weighted hem?

 A weighted hem uses small weights to add mass so the curtain hangs straight and resists lifting.
-A magnetic hem adds magnets that actively grip a metal tub edge, holding the bottom in place even more firmly.
+A magnetic hem adds magnets that grip a metal tub edge, holding the bottom in place even more firmly.
 For the average bathroom a weighted hem is enough; for stubborn billowing against a metal tub, the magnets in a curtain like the Powerful Anti-Billowing pick give the strongest hold.

 Related Guides